tubbo/dollarsign/README.md

 ### Contributing Documentation

-After editing the JSDoc, ensure your documentation looks correctly by building it locally:
+After editing the [JSDoc][], ensure your documentation looks correctly by building it locally:

 ```bash